 Your Custom Text Here

 Taher Jaoui was born in 1978 in Tunis, Tunisia.
-In 2007 he graduated from the world re-known Sorbonne University in Paris.
+In 2007 he graduated from the world renown Sorbonne University in Paris.
 He now lives and works in Berlin.
 Jaoui’s compositions are built through an intuitive and unconscious process.
 His inspiration comes from many sources, including abstract expressionism, cartoons, graffitis, street art and primitivism.

 Jaoui’s work mixes paintings and drawing in ways that are both abstract and figurative.
 His colorful compositions stimulate the viewers feelings and imagination and let them build their own interpretation.
 Jaoui attractively combines a full palette of color and texture, using oil, enamel, spray paint and charcoal on canvas.
 Jaoui is represented by galleries in London, Tel Aviv, Tunis, Dubai.
-His works prominently figure in numerous private collections in Europe, the Middle-East, Asia and the USA where he was met with great success in Art Fairs and other shows.
+His works is prominently featured in numerous private collections in Europe, the Middle-East, Asia and the USA.
+Taher artwork is met with great success in Art Fairs and other shows.